A Minimal Network of Brain Dynamics: Hierarchy of Approximations to Quasi-critical Neural Network Dynamics: Introduction

 \section{Introduction}

 The human brain is a highly intricate open system with nonequilibrium stochastic dynamics, numerous neurotransmitters, and hundreds of different types of neurons.
 In total, it is estimated that there are $20\times10^{9}$ neurons with $150\times10^{12}$ connections in the neocortex \cite{numberofneurons,PAKKENBERG200395}.
-The cortex is the most evolutionarily recent component of mammalian brains, and is thought to be responsible for higher cognition, as well as sensory and motor functions \cite{Cortex_Function}.
+The cortex is the most evolutionarily recent component of the mammalian brain and is widely regarded as central to higher cognition, as well as to sensory processing and motor function \cite{Cortex_Function}.
 Given its importance, researchers have developed numerous biological neural network models to study the cortex.
-These models typically employ continuous partial differential equations or discrete cellular automata.
-These models often fall into two categories: highly detailed models that are not analytically tractable, and simplified models —such as mean-field (MF) approximations— that are analytically tractable but whose dynamics are reduced to the extent that they can no longer capture spatiotemporal patterns, such as avalanches —bursts of activity separated by quiescent periods— commonly observed in experiments.
-One of the commonly neglected components are inhibitory neurons, which make up approximately 20\% of all neurons in the cortex \cite{Meinecke1987}.
-Inhibitory neurons are thought to ensure stable dynamics while networks perform complex processing tasks \cite{Importance_of_Inhbitory_Neurons}.
+These models typically rely on either continuous partial differential equations or discrete cellular automata.
+Broadly, they fall into two categories: highly detailed models that resist analytical treatment, and simplified minimal approaches.
+Mean-field (MF) approximations of these neural network models are analytically tractable but oversimplify the dynamics, failing to capture essential spatiotemporal fluctuations.
+In general, they cannot reproduce phenomena such as avalanches—bursts of activity separated by quiescent periods—that are commonly observed in experiments.

-The seminal work of Wilson and Cowan serves as the foundation of many modern models that include inhibitory neurons \cite{WilsonCowan}.
-A limitation of this model in its MF form is its inability to capture spatiotemporal dynamics such as avalanches.
-To address this, researchers have developed branching process-like models \cite{PhysRevLett.75.4071,DeCarvalhoandPrado2000,PhysRevLett.94.058101,Kinouchi2006,10.1371/journal.pcbi.1000271,Kello2013}.
-One popular model from this class is the Cortical Branching Model (CBM) \cite{williams2014quasicritical}, which featured avalanche dynamics and an analytically tractable dynamical MF approximation, however, it was crucially missing inhibitory neurons.
-A notable example of a model incorporating inhibitory neurons was introduced in \cite{Munoz2022}, which developed a critical continuous branching process (contact process) model that focused on inhibitory-dominated networks that show rich phase diagrams.
-However, this is a rate model and is, thus, unable to simulate experimental avalanches, in addition to lacking neuronal refractory periods.